Gilligan’s Island Transcript

 EXT.
 JUNGLE CLEARING - DAY

-Professor, Mary Ann, and Ginger are all gagged and bound to bamboo poles.
-Headhunter binds Mr. Howell and Mrs. Howell to other bamboo poles.
+Professor, Mary Ann, and Ginger are gagged and bound to bamboo poles.
+Headhunter binds Mr. Howell and Mrs. Howell to other bamboo poles, but they are not gagged.
 A small campfire burns within the clearing.

 MRS HOWELL